RaldS7/primevideo-linux/README.md

 # Watch Prime Video HD in GNU/Linux
-We need wine-staging and Chrome.
+We need wine-staging, wget and Chrome.

 # You need to run commands below:
 # If you are using Ubuntu & Debian: